Ir para o conteúdo principal

 11. Tech proficiency

-Generative AI, chatbots, and other intelligent technologies are beginning to play crucial roles in customer service—and they aren’t going anywhere.
+Generative AI, AI agents, and other intelligent technologies play crucial roles in customer service.
 Modern support agents must understand how to work with evolving tech tools like AI to be successful and provide more comprehensive support.

 12. Digital literacy